chen0liang/chen0liang.github.io/_pages/teaching.md

 Objectives: 1)	Conceptually understand key topics in statistical inference (e.g., sampling, probability, confidence intervals); 2)	Practical application of R for data analysis and visualization, statistical hypothesis tests, and regressions.

+## OPIM 3203 -- Analytics for Business Intelligence  (Undergraduate Level)

+OPIM 3203 introduces you to foundational programming techniques and data analytics skills essential for leveraging the power of data in today's business environment.
+It is designed for students new to programming, with a focus on Python and its applications in data analysis.
+The course aims to provide hands-on experience and develop the analytical skills required for effective decision-making in today’s data-driven landscape.

+Objectives: 1) Introduction to Python programming fundamentals, including control flow and data structures, to build a solid foundation for data analysis; 2) Introduction to data analytics techniques using Python libraries such as NumPy, Pandas, Matplotlib, NLTK, and scikit-learn.
+Students will apply these techniques to real-world datasets across various industries, focusing on data manipulation, visualization, text analytics, and machine learning.

 ## OPIM 3103 -- Business Information Systems (Undergraduate Level)

 OPIM 3103 introduces you to Management of Information Systems (MIS) concepts, tools, and techniques used in various functions of a business enterprise.
 It covers both Microsoft Excel spreadsheets and Microsoft Access database.